Bad Breath Treatment in Gurgaon

 You receive a written cost estimate after examination.
 No surprise charges.
 Payment plans available.

 Not here.
 Halitosis is a medical condition.
 It affects roughly 1 in 4 adults.
-We treat it clinically, the same way we treat any other oral disease.
-Asking for help is the right move.
+We treat it the same way we treat any other oral disease — clinically, with respect, and without judgment.
+Asking for help is the right thing to do.

 Gingivitis vs Periodontitis — What Is the Difference?

-Understand how early gum disease becomes serious bone loss — and exactly when treatment changes.
+Understand how early gum disease becomes serious bone loss — and exactly when treatment changes from simple to complex.

 Painless in the beginning.
-Expensive to treat later.
-This guide helps you catch it before it becomes serious.
+Expensive and irreversible later.
+This guide helps you catch it before serious damage is done.

-What scaling involves, what to expect during the procedure, recovery, and how often you need it.
+What scaling involves, what to expect during the procedure, recovery, and how often you actually need it done.